 Coordinated in the UK by the UK Safer Internet Centre the celebration sees hundreds of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.
 Globally, Safer Internet Day is celebrated in over a hundred countries, coordinated by the joint Insafe/INHOPE network, with the support of the European Commission, and national Safer Internet Centres across Europe.
 The day offers the opportunity to highlight positive uses of technology and to explore the role we all play in helping to create a better and safer online community.
 Coordinated in the UK by the UK Safer Internet Centre the celebration sees hundreds of organisations unite to raise awareness of online safety issues and run events and activities right across the UK.

-Safer Internet Day is on Tuesday 5th February 2019.
+The next Safer Internet Day is on Tuesday 8th February 2022.

 Websites used in school:

 Online Safety Policy

 We have an IT/Online safety policy with is agreed by staff and governors.
 You can access the policy here.

 As part of our admissions process, parents are asked to sign our ‘Acceptable Use form’ , this form is also included as part of the prospectus.

 Safe search engine for children

 Vodafone Digital Parenting – resources on setting up electronic devices and using the internet

 The National Society for the Prevention of Cruelty to Children (NSPCC) is a charity campaigning and working in child protection

 ConnectSafely.org is an organization dedicated to educating users of connected technology about safety, privacy and security.